Minimum Working Age by State — Complete Guide for 2025

 Child labor regulations on non-agricultural jobs by state

-For example, 14-year-old minors can only work in specific occupations which are not considered hazardous to their health and well-being.
-Moreover, 14- and 15-year-old workers are prohibited from working during school hours, while 16- and 17-year-old workers can work for unlimited hours only in non-hazardous jobs.
+For example, 14-year-old minors can only work in specific occupations that aren’t considered hazardous to their health and well-being.
+Moreover, 14- and 15-year-olds are prohibited from working during school hours, while 16- and 17-year-olds can work unlimited hours only in non-hazardous jobs.

-On top of federal regulations, each state has also put restrictions on the number of working hours for non-agricultural workers under 16 and 17 years of age.
+In addition to federal regulations, each state has its rules regarding working hours for non-agricultural workers under 16 and 17 years of age.
+Let’s look at them in the table below:

 ---|---|---|---|